kcg2015/Unscented_Kalman_Filter/README.md

 * https://github.com/rlabbe/filterpy
 * https://github.com/AtsushiSakai/PythonRobotics/tree/master/Localization.

-The requirement for the UKF class are:
+The requirements for the UKF class are:

 * The UKF class should be self-contained -- i.e. it should include all the function blocks within a single class, including the Sigma point generation and update.
 * The UKF class should have the flexibility of taking any forms of process and measurement functions as input.